ololx/cranberry/README.md

 - The api for the statements validation about not null values of the `Object` type;
 - The api for the statements validation about not empty values of the `Map` type, the `Collection` type, the `Array` and the `String` type;
 - The api for the statements validation about not blank values of the `String` type;
+- The api for the loggint method params;
 - The annotations for the injecting methods of this api into code during compilation.

 ### To Do